hizoto/EcoDrop3/README.md

     - Controlling lifting of the containers
     - Reading sensors affiliated with movement

-The two controllers communicate via I2C.
+The two controllers communicate via serial communication.
 There are also multiple sensors using I2C:
+On Arduino:
 - ToF front VL53L0X
 - ToF back VL53L0X
-- RTC DS1307
+- Pixycam V2.0

+On ESP32:
 - Voltage and Current Sensor INA 3221
-- Pixycam V2.0
 - BME280 Temp + Humidity Sensor